 If you’re ready to implement an influencer marketing program, but aren’t sure how to identify potential influencers, we’ve compiled a list of traits to look for.
 Keep reading.

-Impactful: What truly makes a top influencer is that they’re able to drive action within their fan base.
-You want someone who’s voice is heard and opinions respected.
-To judge this, vet each influencer carefully and be sure to ask about success they’ve had with other brands.
+What truly makes a top influencer is that they’re able to drive action within their fan base.
+You want someone whose voice is heard and opinions respected.
+To judge this, vet each influencer carefully and be sure to ask about the success they’ve had with other brands.

 B2B Marketing Influencers to Follow Today: